gokure/hyperf-http-client/README.md

 HTTP Client is an expressive, minimal API around the [Guzzle HTTP client](http://docs.guzzlephp.org/en/stable/) that implements from Laravel, allowing you to quickly make outgoing HTTP requests to communicate with other web applications.

 Before getting started, you should ensure that you have installed the Guzzle package as a dependency of your application.
-By default, Laravel automatically includes this dependency.
+By default, Hyperf automatically includes this dependency.
 However, if you have previously removed the package, you may install it again via Composer:

 ```sh
 composer require guzzlehttp/guzzle